Autonomous Learning From Success and Failure: Goal-Conditioned Supervised Learning with Negative Feedback: Goal-Conditioned Supervised Learning with Negative Feedback

 \subsection{Proposed algorithm}

-Our approach relies on learning a parametrized function $Q_\theta$ of actions $a_t$, states $s_t$, and goals $g$, which approximates the probability $p(g|s_t,a_t)$ of reaching goal $g$ from state $s_t$ by acting according to $a_t$ (Step \ref{stepQ} below).
-Note that $Q_\theta$ deviates from the conventional interpretation of $Q$-value functions in reinforcement learning, which are derived from the Bellman equation \cite{watkins1989learning}.
-We do not explicitly model the success probability $p(g|s_t,a_t)$, but instead, we learn an approximate (inverse) distance function $p_\varphi$ between arbitrary states $s,s'$, which allows us to use $p_\varphi(s_T,g)$ as targets for $Q_\theta(a_t,s_t,g)$, where $s_T$ denotes a state reached at time $T$.
+Our approach relies on learning a parametrized function $p_\theta$ of actions $a_t$, states $s_t$, and goals $g$, which represents the success probability $p_\theta(\textrm{succ}(g)=1|s_t,a_t)$ of reaching a final state $s_T$ in the neighbourhood of the goal $g$ from state $s_t$ by acting according to $a_t$ (Step \ref{stepQ} below).
+In particular, we learn an approximate (inverse) distance function $p_\varphi$ between arbitrary states $s,s'$, which allows us to use $p_\varphi(s_T,g)$ as targets for $p_\theta(\textrm{succ}(g)=1|s_t,a_t)$.
 Figure \ref{fig2} outlines our approach.
+The implementation is available on GitHub\footnote{\url{https://github.com/zeqiang-zhang/gcsl_nf}}.

 In the following, we list the steps in more detail:

 \begin{enumerate}